 The One Health Student Committee is a student group which consists of undergraduate, DVM, and graduate students dedicated to promoting awareness, opportunities for initiatives and education, collaboration across disciplines, advocacy and giving back to the local community.
 The OHSC is supported by faculty advisor Dr. Jane Parmley, receives an annual stipend from the One Health Institute, and qualifies for funding from grants offered by the Central Student Association and the College of Biological Sciences.

-5. Is there a student liaison representing sustainability interests who serves on a veterinary school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- Yes, there is a student representative that serves on a veterinary school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+4.5.
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points) No, there is no such student representative.
+(0 points) Score Assigned: